Viswasai-M/js-minicamp-homework-2/README.md

 ## Instructions
 ---
-1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
+a.
+Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* `for`
 	* `&&`, `||`, `!`